1985 Thai coup attempt: Coup

-On 9 September 1985, Class 7 leaders led by Manoonkrit Roopkachorn and Manus Roopkachorn staged a coup and calling themself 'Revolutionary Council'.
+On 9 September 1985, Class 7 leaders led by Manoonkrit Roopkachorn (Manoon Roopkachorn at that time) and his younger brother Manus Roopkachorn staged a coup and calling themself 'Revolutionary Council'.
 Manoonkrit and Manus led 500 of 4th cavalry battalion and the ground forces of the air force to hold strategic locations.
-They captured chief of the Royal Thai Air Force at his home and took custody of three deputy of the Royal Thai Armed Forces, who came in the headquarter early.
+They captured chief of the Royal Thai Air Force at his home and took custody of three deputies of the Royal Thai Armed Forces, who had come early into the headquarters.

-Serm Na Nakhorn, a former supreme commander of the Royal Thai Armed Forces and a former army chief, headed the Revolutionary Council broadcast on TV that they had seized the government.
+Serm Na Nakhorn, a former supreme commander of the Royal Thai Armed Forces and a former army chief, headed the Revolutionary Council broadcast on TV which announced that they had seized the government.
 Later Kriangsak Chamanan, a former prime minister, and Yot Thephatsadin, a former deputy army chief, joined the group.
-The reasons of the coup were weak leadership of Prem and a failure of economic policy.
+The reasons of the coup were the weak leadership of Prem and the failure of his economic policy.

-The government prepared an anti-coup at 6:00 am, even King Bhumibol Adulyadej was at a palace in the southern Thailand, Prem was in Indonesia, and Arthit was in Sweden.
-Thienchai Sirisamphan, a deputy army chief, led the government side, urged the coup forces to surrender through radio station which left unoccupied by the coup forces.
-Leaders of the coup eventually surrender by negotiating to allow Manoonkrit and Manus fleeing the country.
+The government prepared an anti-coup at 6:00 am, even though King Bhumibol Adulyadej was at a palace in southern Thailand, Prem was in Indonesia, and Arthit was in Sweden.
+Thienchai Sirisamphan, a deputy army chief, led the government side; he urged the coup forces to surrender, using the same radio station that had been left unoccupied by the coup forces.
+Leaders of the coup eventually surrendered after negotiating to allow Manoonkrit and Manus to flee the country.

+Approximately 29 soldiers were killed during the coup, with 1 civilian and two reporters also killed, including Australian cameraman Neil Davis who had survived being wounded numerous times during the Vietnam War.